 With the help of 5nm die shrink, Zen 4 based Ryzen, Threadripper, and EPYC CPUs will have higher cores.
 The top-end Ryzen 9 chip could potentially have 24 or 32 Cores.

 Whether you’re cheering for Intel or AMD, one thing you’ll agree on is that x86 CPUs were crawling towards a slow death.
 But in 2017, AMD stepped in and made things interesting again.
 By increasing the Core Count in 2017, AMD widened the performance gap between ARM and x86 based CPUs in Highly-Threaded Applications.

 Now the upcoming Zen 2 based Renoir (7nm) & Sunny Cove based Ice Lake (10nm) will further increase the performance gap against ARM-based chips like Snapdragon 8cx.
 These new architectures will also be extremely power efficient when compared to the previous-gen 14nm/12nm CPUs.

 Whether ARM or RISC-V will take over in the next decade is surely an exciting topic, but we should save it for another day.

 Should you Build a PC now or wait for 4th Gen Ryzen?

-Also, don’t forget that you might get some great discounts a few months before the launch.
+Also, don’t forget that you might get some great discounts on 3rd Gen SKUs a few months prior to the launch.